Parker McCollum (album): Background and recording

 Initially, McCollum recorded seven songs for the new record with Jon Randall, the producer of his previous two albums, before deciding to start over and pursue a different creative direction.
 McCollum desired for a more raw, stripped-down sound, so he began working with Frank Liddell and Eric Masse.

 During McCollum's Burn it Down Tour in 2024, McCollum began recording the new album at the Power Station in New York City, rather than in Nashville, where his previous albums were recorded.
 He described the recording experience as the "most creatively fulfilling of his career."
 The one-week-long recording session in March 2024 was part of a conscious reset.
 The one week stint began on March 20, and lasted until March 26.
 The day before recording started, McCollum posted to Twitter stating: "Studio tomorrow.
 Crazy to be recording my 5th studio album.
 I know for 100% fact that these songs and this record is best I've put together since the kid.
 Took me a long time to get back to this place as a songwriter.
 Feels good to be happy about my songs again."
 As McCollum explained in an interview with LB Cantrell of MusicRow, he booked a suite at the Ritz-Carlton Hotel overlooking Central Park, wore sunglasses and stylish clothes, and walked around the city imagining himself as a rockstar version of who he had always wanted to be.
 "I told myself I was the shit for seven days," he said, describing the purposeful mindset shift that helped unlock his most confident songwriting to date.

 On March 21, 2025, at a sold-out crowd at the Houston Livestock Show and Rodeo, McCollum announced the June 27 release date of his self-titled album.
 On June 13, 2025, two weeks before the album's release, McCollum announced the full track listing via his website.
 On June 26, 2025, one day prior to the album's release, McCollum launched his headlining tour tied to the album.

+Alongside releasing the previously omitted "Big Ole Fancy House" as a promotional single, McCollum announced the March 20, 2026, release date of the album's deluxe version.